Director / Producer / Animator

 From Antarctica to the tropical Pacific, Paul has filmed the world’s cultures and wildlife for National Geographic, for the BBC including such acclaimed series as PLANET EARTH and TRIALS OF LIFE, and for IMAX screens.
 His cinematography and directing have earned numerous awards including Emmys, British Academy Awards and a prestigious Telluride Film Festival Tribute.
 As cinematographer in feature films, Paul has collaborated with the most respected and innovative directors in the business; Peter Weir’s MASTER AND COMMANDER, which won the 2004 Academy Award for cinematography and Terrence Malick’s THE TREE OF LIFE, TO THE WONDER, KNIGHT OF CUPS and THE VOYAGE OF TIME.

-Satoko is a New York City based editor and media artist.
-Satoko has worked as an editor on hundreds of projects in both documentary film and television.
+Satoko is an editor who has worked on hundreds of projects in both documentary film and television.
 Her work has screened globally and been broadcast on Showtime, PBS, NBC, ABC, FOX, Discovery, TLC, The History Channel, National Geographic, MTV, MSNBC, Nickelodeon, and ESPN.
 Satoko, a native of Japan, has traveled around the world and lived in six different cities on three continents.
 She received her BA in Communications from the University of California, San Diego and an MFA in Integrated Media Arts from CUNY Hunter College.

-Thomas is a contemporary composer fascinated by both Western and non-Western music; he has received commissions from the Pittsburgh New Music Ensemble, Korean gayageum soloist Ji-Young Yi, the Intermezzo Chamber Music Series (Salt Lake City), among others.
+Thomas is a contemporary composer fascinated by both Western and non-Western music who has lived in Honolulu since 2006.
 His music has been performed by such notable American ensembles and performers as the American Composers Orchestra, the Pacific Symphony, the T’ang Quartet.
 He has received awards from BMI and was named the 2013 Distinguished Composer of the Year by the Music Teachers National Association.
 He has received degrees from Indiana University, Rice University and the University of Southern California.
-He has lived in Honolulu since 2006, and is Professor of Composition and Theory at the University of Hawai‘i – Mānoa.
+He is a Professor of Composition and Theory at University of Hawai‘i – Mānoa.

-Penny is an American independent filmmaker.
-She is known for OUR NIXON, which she directed and co-produced with Brian Frye.
-Filmmaker magazine named Lane one of “25 New Faces of Independent Film” in 2012 for the films OUR NIXON and NUTS!
+Penny is an award-winning nonfiction filmmaker who was named one of Filmmaker Magazine‘s “25 New Faces of Independent Film” and a Chicken & Egg Breakthrough Award winner for the films OUR NIXON and NUTS!
 She received a BA in American Culture and Media Studies at Vassar College in 2001 and an MFA in Integrated Electronic Arts at Rensselaer Polytechnic Institute in 2005.
+Her most recent feature-length documentary HAIL SATAN? recently debuted at Sundance and will be released by Magnolia Pictures in 2019.

-Kelly is an award-winning independent producer and director of documentary films, and recent recipient of the George C. Stoney Award for Outstanding Documentary.
+Kelly is an award-winning independent producer and director of documentary films, and recipient of the George C. Stoney Award for Outstanding Documentary.
 She has received fellowships from the Rockefeller Foundation, the American Film Institute (NEA), and the New York State Council on the Arts.
-Her films include MY BROOKLYN, NEVER ENOUGH, EVERY MOTHER’S SON.
-She is a Professor of documentary production at Hunter College in New York City.
+Her notable films include MY BROOKLYN, NEVER ENOUGH, EVERY MOTHER’S SON.
+She is a Professor of Documentary Production at CUNY Hunter College in New York City.

 DR. SAMUEL M.‘OHUKANI‘ŌHI‘A GON, III